shinewsun/shinewsun.github.io/sections/_nand2tetris/index.md

 The course can be found at <https://www.nand2tetris.org/>.

-Upon completion, I had some notes I wanted to put down.
+Upon completion, I had some notes I wanted to put down as clarifications for others.

+I also have a section where I comment on my actual solutions, especially where I intentionally took different approaches.
+That's <a href="solutions">here</a>.

 ## The website
 In order to get to the Projects, you have to click the word `Projects` on the sidebar.
 Hovering over that button shows `Project 00` on the side which indicates that other projects should appear below it.
 But in fact, you should be clicking the word on the sidebar, not the `Project 00`.